loighic/truth-tables/tt_HW05--CR--in-class.md

 |3.
 ~~~

+For 5.15, you need to use the conjunction elimination rule (maybe more than once) and the conjunction introduction rule.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="2" late-credit="1"}
 5.15 (S & T) & Q :|-: T & Q
 ~~~